 Heat Map Rating S1.
 Revise the Strategic Plan, and Add Performance е Ме easures Complexity: Medium Priority: High Observation # Recommendation VTA has identified over 24 disparate strategic themes, action values or Chairpersons' priorities over the last two years.
 The Strategic Plan approved by the Board in 2016 reflects primarily core values and employee-oriented themes.
-S1 a).
-Create a Board-driven, comprehensive will identify the VTA's goals and priorities, simplement them, and measure the results of the tree will be a superiority of the tree will be a superiority. set operational tactics to VTA does not have a traditional strategic plan, with related tactics.
+S1 Create a Board-driven, comprehensive Straidentify the VTA's goals and priorities, set of implement them, and measure the results of the comprehensive Straight them. pperational tactics to VTA does not have a traditional strategic plan, with related tactics.
 There are no identified enterprise-wide performance measures.
 It is not clear whether any metrics are built in the General Manager's or senior leadership's performance objectives, to help drive strategy into the organization.
-Therefore, the Board can not perform an effective annual assessment against its strategic goals. b).
-To accomplish this: Utilize an offsite facilitated retreat or a second collaboratively with management Re-focus and align VTA's strong execus strategies Revise Board Memos to indicate an ite strategic goal the top", while working tion abilities to the Most of the benchmark agencies had extensive strategic plans, driven by their Boards, with accompanying tactics and measures.
+Therefore, the Board can not perform an effective annual assessment against its strategic goals.
+To accomplish this: Utilize an offsite facilitated retreat or a second collaboratively with management Re-focus and align VTA's strong execustrategies Revise Board Memos to indicate an ite strategic goal the top", while working Most of the benchmark agencies had extensive strategic plans, driven by their Boards, with accompanying tactics and measures.
 Some plans were tied into budget objectives and project criteria.
-Assess potential projects and budget it Conduct and publish an annual assess performance against the overall goals •
+Assess potential projects and budget it Conduct and publish an annual assess performance against the overall goals 0